c-snell/docs/blogs/peer_persistence_blog_rh.md

 With the `Secrets` and `CustomResourceDefinition` available the HPE CSI Driver is now configured and ready to provision replicated volumes.

-To get started provisioning replicated volumes, create a replication enabled `StorageClass` using the `Secret` from the primary site using the `remoteCopyGroup` and the `replicationDevices` parameters.
+To get started provisioning replicated volumes, create a replication enabled `StorageClass`.
+Specify the CSI sidecars to use the `Secret` for the default array, define the `remoteCopyGroup` and the `replicationDevices` parameters in order to enable replication on volumes using this `StorageClass` as well as any additional storage parameters as needed.
 The HPE CSI Driver can use an existing Remote Copy Group or can create a new one based upon the name specified in the `StorageClass`.
 During the provisioning process, the volume will be initially created on the primary site array and then the CSI Driver will use the information from the `CRD` to create the replicated volume on the target site Primera array.

 **Note:** A Remote Copy group is a group of one or more volumes on an HPE Primera array to be replicated to another system.
 Because the volumes in a Remote Copy group are related, Remote Copy ensures that the data on the volumes within the group maintain write consistency.